edmundito/MovieDBApp/README.md

 # MovieDBApp

-An example React Native app that pulls information from TMDB.
+This is a personal project created by @edmundito to freshen up on React Native and TypeScript.
+It's an example React Native app that pulls information from [TMDB](https://themoviedb.org/).

 ## Getting Started